Killfaeh/PeguyVectors/README.md

 **Windows**

-If you run Péguy Vectors for the first time, run install.bat (double click).
+If you run Péguy Vectors for the first time, run install.bat as administrator.
 A DOS console appears, with a small rotating bar in the top left corner, then disappears when installation is complete.</br>
-Then, run PeguyVectors.bat (double click).
+Then, run PeguyVectors.bat as administrator.

 **Mac OS**

+If you run Péguy Vectors for the first time, run Install.app (double clic).
-Run PeguyVectors.app (double click).</br>
+Run PeguyVectors.app (double clic).</br>
 You can put PeguyVectors.app in your dock.

 **Linux**

+If you run Péguy Vectors for the first time, run Install in a console.
 Run PeguyVectors in a console.

 ## How to use